Experience

 Christine Rontal, MSW (she / they)

-The drivers of my 25+ year career in the nonprofit sector have been an aptitude for organizational strategic, operation, and cultural design and a passion for community development, the natural environment, and relationship building.
-In each chapter of my professional life I have been intentional about the integration of these elements.
+Christine Rontal is the principal consultant at Capacity Bridge.
+The drivers of her 25+ year career in the nonprofit sector have been an aptitude for nonprofit business administration and a passion for community development, the natural environment, and relationship building.
+In each chapter of her professional life she has been intentional about the integration of these elements.